FortuneFlip/War/proposal.md

 - [ ] Scrum Board set up by 8/20

 **Day 2**
-- [ ] Ticket description and due date
+- [ ] Data needed will be acessible (+images) by 8/21
-- [ ] Ticket description and due date
+- [ ] Basic html needs to be set by 8/21
-- [ ] Ticket description and due date
+- [ ] Dymnically using data as needed by 8/21

 **Day 3** (MVP due by the end of the day)
-- [ ] Ticket description and due date
+- [ ] Able to traverse through different pages smoothly by 8/22
-- [ ] Ticket description and due date
+- [ ] General layout structure correctly by 8/22
-- [ ] Ticket description and due date
+- [ ] Improve visuals and test if everything runs as intended by 8/22

 **Day 4**
-- [ ] Ticket description and due date
+- [ ] Incorporate animated image if possible by 8/23
-- [ ] Ticket description and due date
+- [ ] Incorporate and adjust for addition rules if possible by 8/23
-- [ ] Ticket description and due date
+- [ ] Incorporate a simple rating system if possible by 8/23

 **Day 5**
-- [ ] Ticket description and due date
+- [ ] Create and prepare for presentation by 8/24
-- [ ] Ticket description and due date
+- [ ] Create and prepare for website walkthrough by 8/24
-- [ ] Ticket description and due date
+- [ ] Reflect on Agile methodologies and if possible deploy by 8/24

 ## Wireframes of each page in your application